 To simplify the construction, propulsion engines were installed for cruisers, but a lack of parts meant that Aso and Katsuragi only received destroyer turbines, which reduced the power by a third and the top speed by 2 knots.

-Propulsion engines and magazines were protected by 45 mm and 150 mm armouring on the belt, and 25 mm and 55 mm deck armour, respectively.
+Propulsion engines and magazines were protected by 45 mm and 150 mm armoring on the belt, and 25 mm and 55 mm deck armor, respectively.
 The island, flight deck, hangar and armament followed the tried and tested Soryu class patterns, although there were only two instead of three elevators.

-The carriers of the Unryu class were not to be equipped with armoured flight decks, which was practically explained by the fact that they were not designed for the classic role of fleet carriers.
+The carriers of the Unryu class were not to be equipped with armored flight decks, which was practically explained by the fact that they were not designed for the classic role of fleet carriers.
 They were to form the core of attack units attacking enemy ship convoys, covered by heavy cruisers.
-The task of carrying out carrier battles was intended for the armoured fleet carriers.
+The task of carrying out carrier battles was intended for the armored fleet carriers.

 Test calculations ranged from 19,780 tonnes of water displacement at Unryu, Katsuragi and Aso to 20,020 tonnes at Kasagi and 20,120 tonnes at Amagi and Ikoma.

 The permanently installed anti-aircraft battery at Amagi and Katsuragi had 89 x 25 mm guns at its completion.
 Also the aircraft equipment varied.
 So for Ikoma only 53 machines were planned, while Kasagi, Katsuragi and Aso were supposed to take 64.
 However, this was probably due to a different planned composition of aircraft types on the individual carriers rather than to major differences in the size of the aircraft hangars.

 Type 21 radars with two antennas were mounted on the island and one on the starboard aft edge.
 A Type 13 early warning radar was installed for this purpose.